-During her PhD, Rahill completed a 5-year Consortium Doctoral Fellowship at the U.S. Army Research Institute at Ft.
+During her PhD, Dr. Rahill completed a 5-year Consortium Doctoral Fellowship at the U.S. Army Research Institute at Ft.
 Belvoir.
 She held a pivotal role in the development of the Army Command Climate research program combating issues related to unit performance, such as toxic leadership and sexual assault.
 She participated in the Army Chief of Staff SSG review of Sikorsky's contract for Military and Presidential aircraft.

 During her time as Chair of Communications for the Society of Military Psychology (APA Division 19), she transformed the online media presence for APA Military Psychologists, and is a graduate of the APA Military Psychology Society Leadership Program.
 Her work on ethical leadership in the Army received a honorable Presidential Citation from APA Division 19.
 She introduced of the Society of Military Psychology and the Association for Psychological Science at CUA, receiving an Excellence in Teaching and Leadership Award from the CUA Department of Psychology for her contributions to curriculum development.